pandosme/DataQ/README.md

 ### [Download](https://www.dropbox.com/scl/fi/3z5ruobn27nvt2rwebqym/DataQ.zip?rlkey=etnpo7yvp2u6vqxi9d50hqpik&st=ian3s4md&dl=1)
-Pre-compiled version for ARMv7-HF and AARCH64
+It is a good idea to regularly download the latest version.
+The ZIP file contains pre-compiled version for amrv7hf, aarach64 and this readme.

 ---
 If you find this ACAP valuable, please consider [buying me a coffee](https://buymeacoffee.com/fredjuhlinl).